5 Tips To Get Your Resume Past AI "Robots"

 Build your most robot-friendly resume with Teal

-The reality is that your resume will likely need to make it past artificial intelligence and an ATS before it ever finds its way into human hands.
+The reality is that your resume will likely need to make it past artificial intelligence and an ATS before it has the opportunity to be read by a hiring manager.

 That can be intimidating for job seekers, but it can also be an opportunity to rethink the way you approach your resume.
 Teal’s Resume Builder can help by: